ASerraMartin/SAC_IndirectCommunication/README.md

 ## INTRODUCTION

-This repository contains the implementation of a distributed indirect communication system based on the publish–subscribe (or *pub-sub*) model, designed to allow the intercommunication between two players through a broker agent, that acts as an intermediary and connection redirector.
+This repository contains the implementation of a distributed indirect communication system based on the publish-subscribe (or *pub-sub*) model, designed to allow the intercommunication between two players, without a centralized broker in this case.

-The project simulates a simple Tic-Tac-Toe (*tres en raya*) game, where all communication between players is handled through `Python` sockets using the aforementioned broker, rather than direct peer-to-peer exchanges, APIs or other previously studied systems.
+The project simulates a simple Tic-Tac-Toe (*tres en raya*) game, where all communication between players is handled through the _ZeroMQ_ library sockets using the pub-sub pattern, rather than direct peer-to-peer exchanges, APIs, or other previously studied systems.

-This practice follows as a continuation of the previous practices: `SAC_Sockets` (direct socket communication) and `SAC_RESTFUL` (HTTP-based consensus) this time focusing on **indirect communication mechanisms** within distributed systems.
+This practice follows as a continuation of the previous practices: `SAC_Sockets` (direct socket communication) and `SAC_RESTFUL` (HTTP-based consensus), this time focusing on **indirect communication mechanisms** within distributed systems.

+> To run the code, the ZeroMQ library is required: ```pip install zeromq```

 ---